mdemou/hapi-boilerplate/README.md

 * MongoDB

 ### Configure Mongo DDBB
-> edit ./server/config
+> edit ./server/config and .env file -
-> update mongoUrl with your Mongo URI and
+> update mongoUrl with your Mongo URI and -
-> update mongoDdbb field with your database name
+> update mongoDdbb field with your database name -

 ## Set up and run
 ```sh